-

 2.1.5 Establish and enhance cooperation with Muslim organizations.

-2.1.6 Promote dialogue, friendly relations and understanding between Muslims and communities of
+2.1.6 Promote dialogue, friendly relations and understanding between Muslims and communities of other faiths.

 2.1.7 Present the religion of Islam to the followers of other faiths.

-vested in or entrusted to the care of IFN whether by donations, gift, grant, bequest, devise, or
+2.1.8 Receive, hold, invest and disburse monies and properties or the income thereof which may be vested in or entrusted to the care of IFN whether by donations, gift, grant, bequest, devise, or otherwise for the furtherance of the aims and objectives of IFN.

-charitable within the meaning as defined in Section 501 (c) (3) of the Internal Revenue Code of
+2.1.9 Notwithstanding the foregoing, the objectives of IFN will be exclusively religious, educational and charitable within the meaning as defined in Section 501 (c) (3) of the Internal Revenue Code of the United States of America.

-ARTICLE III - MEMBERSHIP
+ARTICLE III

 SECTION 3.1 DEFINITION OF A MUSLIM

-For the purpose of these by-laws, a Muslim is a person who attests to and believes in the following:
+For the purpose of these Bylaws, a Muslim is a person who attests to and believes in the following:

-3.1.1 Allah – the One and only God (SUBHA NAHU WA TA’ALA), His angels, His books, His messengers,
+3.1.1 Allah – the One and only God (SUBHA NAHU WA TA’ALA), His angels, His books, His messengers, the Last Day, and Devine destiny.

-3.1.2 Prophet Muhammad (Peace be Upon Him) as the last and final prophet and messenger of Allah –
+3.1.2 Prophet Muhammad (Peace be Upon Him) as the last and final prophet and messenger of Allah – the One and only God (SUBHA NAHU WA

-3.1.3 The Quran as revealed to Prophet Muhammad (Peace be Upon Him) from Allah– the One and
+3.1.3 The Quran as revealed to Prophet Muhammad (Peace be Upon Him) from Allah– the One and only God (SUBHA NAHU WA TA’ALA).

-3.1.4 The Quran as the basis of binding guidance in life, and the Sunnah of Prophet Muhammad (Peace
+3.1.4 The Quran as the basis of binding guidance in life, and the Sunnah of Prophet Muhammad (Peace be Upon Him) as its practical application, consistent with

 SECTION 3.2 MEMBERSHIP